overnin/amsterdam_real_estate.github.io/README.md

 - I would make the graphs in general a bit more visual
 - I like the map with the points.
 This confirms my thoughts about expensive and cheap areas in Amsterdam

-==Feedback v2.2==
-from Mark (low bandwidth connection)
+==Feedbacks for v2: Still a Viewer Driven==

+From Mark
-- long time to load
+- it's taking a long long time to load (low bandwidth connection)
-- need tooltip on the graphs
+- it needs tooltip on the graphs
-- remove/simplify the
+- remove/simplify the graph as they contain too much information

-From Carl (Udacity coach):
-- the viz is only exploratory but not explanatory, the work could be integrate in a martini glass viz

-From PL:
+From Pierre:
 - the price scale should be static and not evolved with zooming
 - the areas of amsterdam should be named and represented like "old center, north, ..."
 - the area price should appear directly (no need of over)